betobeto/alzamon-site-versioned/_posts/2023-02-10-european-comics-scene-angouleme.md

 </figure>

 It would be absolutely unfair to skip mentioning what is definitely the biggest growing segment of the festival, so big it has already gone past available space in the city center.
 A pavilion adjacent to a big warehouse featuring an “urban”, gritty market space with a full skateboard ramp (!!) named **Alligator 57**, _Manga City_ is all what you would expect from the name; manga publishers, sellers of toys and tchotchkes, special delegates (Taiwan and Hong Kong had very interesting, dedicated stands this year) and even some cosplayers, although quite few compared to your average U.S. comic con.
-This place just bursted at the seams with people of all ages, so much so I was denied a second time pass, VIP acreditation notwithstanding, because of some spices in glass containers I had bought in my way… which weren’t even looked at the first time around.
-So much for security — anyway, more people, more problems.
+This place just bursted at the seams with people of all ages, so much so I was denied a second time pass (VIP acreditation notwithstanding) because of some glass containers I had bought in my way… which weren’t even looked at the first time around.
+Anyway, more people, more problems...
 But I did get in to see, and even took home this copy of [Cat Mask Boy by Linus Liu,](https://www.news.gov.hk/eng/2022/08/20220805/20220805_144633_213.html?type=ticker) a Hong Kongese novel author for me.
 Now that’s some manga I can relate to.

 <figure>